 \section{Introduction}

-\paragraph{Recently, Reinforcement Learning (RL) has become a successful and crucial post-training paradigm for enhancing the reasoning ability of large language models (LLMs), exemplified by OpenAI o1~\cite{jaech2024openai}, DeepSeek-R1~\cite{guo2025deepseek}, Kimi k1.5~\cite{team2025kimi} and so on.
-These models commonly utilize a rule-based reward function, such as the correctness of mathematical solving and code generation problems, to provide the supervision signal.}
+Recently, reinforcement learning with verifiable rewards (RLVR) has become a successful and crucial post-training paradigm for enhancing the reasoning ability of large language models (LLMs), exemplified by OpenAI o1~\citep{jaech2024openai}, DeepSeek-R1~\citep{guo2025deepseek}, Kimi k1.5~\citep{team2025kimi}, and so on.
+These models commonly utilize a rule-based reward function, such as the correctness of mathematical solving and code generation problems, to provide supervision signals.

-\paragraph{Due to the large number of parameters, the post-training for LLMs usually needs a lot of computing resources with large-scale data~\cite{zhou2023lima,luo2024mmevol,luo2025gui,liu2025mtp,li2022selective,zhang2024m3d}.
-While, according to the recent studies~\cite{zhou2023lima,ye2025limo}, it is feasible to activate the specialized ability of a pre-trained language model in downstream tasks with a small set of examples.
-Inspired by this observation, several works~\cite{xia2024less,li2023quantity,liu2024selectit} have explored data selection strategies for the post-training of LLMs.
-Most of these data selection methods obtain a quality score for each data point by utilizing an external expert model or the learning signals of the model that needs to be trained, and then select the top-sorted data with scores.
-While, these works are specially designed for the supervised fine-tuning paradigm rather than the reinforcement learning paradigm, which show limited effectiveness in reasoning-oriented scenarios.
-As far as we know, there are very few works~\cite{li2025limr,wang2025reinforcement} that studied the data selection problem of the reinforcement learning paradigm at present.
-These works~\cite{li2025limr,wang2025reinforcement} verified that a small amount of data or even one training example can still provide sufficient information for RL post-training.
-However, their methods are not computationally efficient, since they need to train the whole original dataset for several epochs during data selection, which makes them less practical for saving computing resources.}
+Due to the large number of parameters, the post-training for LLMs usually needs a lot of computing resources with large-scale data~\citep{zhou2023lima,luo2024mmevol,luo2025gui,liu2025mtp,li2022selective,li2022estimating,zhang2024m3d,zhang2024dance}.
+While, according to the recent studies~\citep{zhou2023lima,ye2025limo}, it is feasible to activate the specialized ability of a pre-trained language model in downstream tasks with a small set of examples.
+Inspired by this observation, several works~\citep{xia2024less,li2023quantity,liu2024selectit} have explored data selection strategies for the post-training of LLMs.
+Most of methods assign a quality score to each sample using an external expert model or the target model's training signals, then select the top-ranked data.
+While, these works are usually designed for the supervised fine-tuning (SFT) paradigm rather than the reinforcement learning paradigm, which shows limited effectiveness in reasoning-oriented scenarios.
+As far as we know, there are very few works~\citep{li2025limr,wang2025reinforcement} that studied the data selection problem of the reinforcement learning paradigm at present.
+These works~\citep{li2025limr,wang2025reinforcement} verified that a small amount of data or even one training example can still provide sufficient information for RLVR post-training.
+However, their methods are not computationally efficient, since they need to train the whole original dataset for several epochs during data selection, which makes them less practical for saving computing resources.